 Every three years we tested our water for lead and copper, our supplier also tests over 80 contaminants, including solvents, pesticides, heavy metals, and other inorganic chemicals.
-Test for radiation are done every four years and nitrates are tested yearly.
 We collect and test samples every month for bacteria.
-None of our monthly samples showed contamination with bacteria in 2005.
 Chemicals added to the water for treatment are tested daily.
-What does the data mean?